Neilgibson26/Nessus-Metasploitable2-Assessment/VULNERABILITIES.md

 - **Severity**: Medium
 - **Affected Service**: DNS server
 - **Affected Port**: 53
 - **Description**: The remote DNS server responds to queries for third-party domains that do not have the recursion bit set.
 This may allow a remote attacker to determine which domains have recently been resolved via this name server, and therefore which hosts have been recently visited.
-An might find this information useful.
+An attacker might find this information useful.
 - **Suggested Fix**:
   - Contact DNS software vendor for a fix